mbence/Arduino-AutoSwitch-Library/README.md

 # AutoSwitch - Arduino Library

-AutoSwitch - A switch button with automatic off timer
+A switch button with automatic off timer